 4WD MODIFICATIONS - GENERAL MODS

-Our Outback Travel Australia restoration project, rebuilding and modifying a LandCruiser 75 Series tray-back, is progressing well.
-We’re now putting the finishing touches to this ongoing exercise.
+Our Outback Travel Australia restoration project, rebuilding and modifying a LandCruiser 75 Series tray-back, is an ongoing exercise.

-It never let us down in the bush, went through trackless deserts without major issues and is still the best-designed 4WD wagon in our estimation – soured by lousy quality control and computer-related issues that Land Rover Australia wasn’t interested in curing.
+It never let us down in the bush, went through trackless deserts without major issues and was the most advanced 4WD wagon in our estimation – soured by lousy quality control and computer-related issues that Land Rover Australia wasn’t interested in curing.
 If the Japanese or Koreans had built it we’d probably still have it!

 Our current project is as far – electronically speaking – as you can get from a Discovery: it’s a LandCruiser 75 Series tray-back that already had 300,000+km on it.
-It doesn’t have a single piece of electronic gadgetry in it – apart from the radios and the Doran tyre pressure monitoring system.
+It doesn’t have a single piece of electronic gadgetry in it – apart from the radios, an infotainment screen and a Doran tyre pressure monitoring system.

 We’d christened the Land Rover ‘Larry’, so the 75 Series HJ just had to be ‘Harry’.